This blog is a little different from my usual 🙂

 Quite often, a conversation killer.

-In my ‘new’ profession, engineering may have taken a back seat but my work would be impossible without the fruits of so many engineers of all flavours.
+In my ‘new’ profession, engineering has not taken a back seat.
+More, it runs on a parallel set of lines 🙂 My work would be impossible without the fruits of so many engineers of all flavours.
 The same is no less true for the vast majority of us.
 How many stop for a moment however, and think about the kettle they have just switched on to say a silent “thank you” to the chain of engineering skills that allowed such a simple procedure to just work… time after time.
 It is awesome when to come to think about it.
 Physics, chemistry, mechanical, electrical and electronic engineering all working to get you that cuppa.
+Let’s not forget Ma Nature in this… Where would we have been without fossil fuels?

 Blighty is a great country.
 Blighty is also very backwards at nurturing a locally grown engineering skill base.
 Ignorance at the top of the executive ladder (in the political sense) does not help and neither do some in key positions in industry.